dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 #### Testing the API

-Now that we have our API, we want to make sure that it works as intended, so we will write some unit tests for it.
-We will use the [pytest](https://docs.pytest.org/en/6.2.x/) framework, so make sure to install it with `poetry add --group dev pytest` before proceeding!
+Now that we have coded our API server, we want to make sure that it works as intended, so we will write some unit tests for it.
+We will use the [pytest](https://docs.pytest.org/en/6.2.x/) framework to write some test files under the `./tests` directory, so make sure to install it with `poetry add --group dev pytest` before proceeding!

-To create a test, we will create a file in the `tests` folder, called `test_root.py`, the job of this unit test is to check that the root endpoint returns a JSON object with the correct message.
+A `pytest` test is any python function that starts with `test_` that is contained in a python file that also starts with `test_`.
+For our API, there isn't really much to test but the single endpoint we have provided, hence we can create a test file called `test_root.py`, the job of this unit test is to check that our API returns the correct JSON object when we call the root endpoint.

 ```python
 import requests as r